Alcohol in Australia

 Alcohol is commonly consumed and available at pubs and liquor stores in Australia – all of which are private enterprises.
-Spirits can be purchased at liquor stores and pubs, whereas grocery stores do not sell them, although they may have separate liquor stores on their premises.
+Spirits can be purchased at liquor stores and pubs, whereas most grocery stores do not sell them, although they may have separate liquor stores on their premises.
 Alcohol consumption is higher, according to WHO studies, than in most European countries and several Central Asian and African countries, although consumption is just as high in Australia as in North America.
 After tobacco, alcohol is the second leading preventable cause of death and hospitalisation in Australia.

 Alcohol is served in many social and recreational situations, and its use is often encouraged.
-While drinking alcohol is often seen as intrinsic to Australian culture, the effects associated with over-consumption don't just affect the individual, but also the wider national community.
+While drinking alcohol is often seen as intrinsic to Australian culture, the effects associated with over-consumption do not just affect the individual, but also the wider national community.
 In 2012, it was estimated that Australians spent $14.1 billion each year on alcohol.